space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

             - api access of many from one <ModelName>.<relModelName>_set.all()
         - one to one
         - many to many
-    - underscoreunderscore str underscoreunderscore method of model definitions
+    - underscoreunderscore str underscoreunderscore method of model definitionsa
+    - django.shortcuts.get_object_or_404
+        - use helper function to maintain loose coupling: do not want to couple view and model layers
+        - also django.shortcuts.get_list_or_404() that uses filter instead of get() and raises Http404 if list is empty
 - queries / querysets
     - https://docs.djangoproject.com/en/3.2/topics/db/queries/#field-lookups-intro
     - querysets are lazy.. do not touch DB